KP bureaucracy incompetent, must go home if can’t work: CJ

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court on Thursday termed the Khyber Pakhtunkhwa bureaucracy as incompetent, and asked it to pack up for home if it can’t do any work.
-The apex court directed the provincial government to make schools in the 2005 earthquake-hit districts functional within six months, and summoned the Earthquake Rehabilitation and Reconstruction Authority (ERRA) chairman in personal capacity on the next date of hearing.
+ISLAMABAD: The Supreme Court on Thursday termed the Khyber Pakhtunkhwa bureaucracy incompetent, and asked it to go home if it can’t work.
+The apex court directed the provincial government to ensure functioning of schools in the 2005 earthquake-hit districts within six months, and summoned Earthquake Rehabilitation and Reconstruction Authority (ERRA) chairman in personal capacity on the next date of hearing.

-Chief Justice Gulzar Ahmed, heading a bench, heard a suo motu case on the government’s failure to construct schools in the earthquake-hit districts of the province.
-The court sought an explanation as to why despite allocation of billions of rupees, these schools were not reconstructed.
-The court rejected the plea of provincial government seeking one year-time for accomplishing the task.
+Chief Justice Gulzar Ahmed heading a bench heard a suo motu case on non-construction of schools in earthquake-hit districts of the province.
+The court directed to explain that despite allocation of billions of rupees, why these schools were not reconstructed which were destroyed in the deadly earthquake in 2005.
+The court also rejected a plea of the provincial government seeking one year-time for accomplishing the task.

-“Billions of rupees were allocated for these schools but the result is zero so far,” the chief justice observed, adding that areas where schools have at all been constructed, they have not been made functional so far.
+“Billions of rupees were allocated for these schools but the result is zero so far,” the chief justice observed, adding that areas were schools were constructed are not made functional so far.

 During the hearing, the provincial government said ERRA was responsible for not completing the task.
 The provincial law officer submitted before the court that rehabilitation and reconstruction of the quake-hit areas was the responsibility of ERRA, saying that the provincial government was given the control of affected areas in 2020.